cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    Where appropriate, the mathematical formulas are shown.
    It allows to dynamically check out the mathematical methods with own number examples.
-   Part of it is the program bc.exe by the Free Software Foundation, which allows to calculate with arbitrary precision from the command line.
+   Part of it is the program bc.exe by the Free Software Foundation (FSF), which allows to calculate with arbitrary precision from the command line.